Leon L. Van Autreve: Sergeant Major of the Army

-Van Autreve saw increasing the standards of the army's non-commissioned officer (NCO) corps as his highest priority.
-As part of the rejuvenation of the NCO Corps, Van Autreve gave NCOs more voice in command decisions, reduced the army's reliance on soldiers' councils, increased professional standards for NCOs, developed the Noncommissioned Officer Education System, and encouraged NCOs to have the moral courage to police their own ranks.
+Interviewed by the Chief of Staff, General Creighton W. Abrams in 1973.
+During this interview Van Autreve expressed increasing the standards of the army's non-commissioned officer (NCO) corps as his highest priority.
+Upon swearing in, the new Sergeant Major worked to rejuvenate the NCO Corps, Van Autreve gave NCOs more voice in command decisions, reduced the army's reliance on soldiers' councils, increased professional standards for NCOs, developed the Noncommissioned Officer Education System, and encouraged NCOs to have the moral courage to police their own ranks.

+He also worked to decrease the number of military specializations (MOS) in the army, so that each one would be broader and encompass more expertise.
+He also led the creation of the Enlisted Personnel Management System (EPMS) to help focus career guidance for enlisted soldiers.
+He retired on 30 June 1975.

 Later life and legacy

 In 1994, the Sergeant Audie Murphy Club designated Fort Sam Houston, Texas, as the SMA Van Autreve Chapter.

-Van Autreve died on March 14, 2002, in San Antonio, Texas.
+Van Autreve died on 14 March 2002, in San Antonio, Texas and was buried at Fort Sam Houston National Cemetery.